-No hate crimes are reported in any category of crime reports for the year 2010.
-Hate crimes are also to be reported when they occur in the form or in conjunction with simple assaults, larcenytheft, intimidation, and destruction/damage/vandalism to property.
-No hate crimes were reported for 2010 in these categories.
+No hate crimes in any category of crime reports below or for any other crime involving bodily injury were reported for the years 2010 and 2011.
+Hate crimes are also to be reported when they occur in the form or in conjunction with simple assaults, larceny-theft, intimidation, and destruction/damage/vandalism to property.